enoTak/adfp/README.md

-# adfp
+# adfpy
-'adfp' (Auto DiFferential for Python) is the framework for auto diffenretials.
+'adfpy' (Auto DiFferential for PYthon) is the framework for auto diffenretials.
 This project imtates the implemetation of latest deep learning framework.